s-macke/coding-agent-benchmark/README.md

 - How many iterations does the agent need to fully unobfuscate?
 - Does the agent follow the embedded clues?
 - Is the final `main.c` readable and well-documented?

+---

+## 7. Migrate FFmpeg Library

+Tests the agent's ability to migrate a Go project from a deprecated library to a modern replacement with different APIs.

+- **Folder:** `newlib`
+- **Mode:** Agent
+- **Prompt:** `Migrate main.go from the deprecated goav library to go-astiav.
+Test with sample.mp4.`

+**Context:** The code is an ASCII cinema server that decodes video files using FFmpeg (via Go bindings) and converts frames to colored ASCII art.
+It serves the stream over HTTP (port 12345) and TCP (port 8081), playing videos in an endless loop.

+The current implementation uses `github.com/giorgisio/goav`, which is outdated.
+It must be migrated to `github.com/asticode/go-astiav`.

+### Evaluate

+- Does the migrated code compile and run?
+- Does the ASCII video stream display correctly in a terminal?
+- Does the agent consult the go-astiav documentation or examples?
+- Does the agent preserve all functionality (HTTP/TCP serving, color output, looping)?
+- Does the agent test with the provided sample video?